What Is A Timeshare And How Does It Work?

 Is there a way to save money on a timeshare?

-Purchasing a timeshare from a current owner is much cheaper than buying one from a timeshare developer.
+Purchasing a timeshare from a current owner (on the secondary market, typically) is much cheaper than buying one from a timeshare developer.

 The Bottom Line

 While some might enjoy the perks of timeshare ownership, it isn't for everyone.
-That’s why it's important to learn more about the drawbacks of purchasing timeshare before making this type of real estate purchase.
+That’s why it's important to learn more about the pros and cons of purchasing a timeshare before making this type of real estate purchase.

-And after researching your options, if you decide to go in a different direction – like purchasing a vacation home yourself – you can take action today and start your mortgage application with the Home Loan Experts at Rocket Mortgage®.
+If you decide to go in a different direction after researching your options – like purchasing a second home or vacation home – you can start your mortgage application with Rocket Mortgage® today.